zyrakq/conduit-stack/src/conduit/README.md

 - **Updates**: Automatic update checking capability
 - **Trusted Servers**: Configurable trusted server list

+## 🔄 Database Migration

+If you need to migrate your Conduit database between different backends (e.g., from RocksDB to SQLite), use the [Conduit Database Migration Tool](../conduit-migrate/).
+This tool provides a safe way to migrate your Matrix data without losing information.

 ## ⚙️ Advanced Configuration

 For detailed configuration options of the Conduit Matrix